SimonDaraf/L2-1DV610-SimpleWebComponents/documentation/WebComponent.md

 ## Construction

-### `constructor(componentName : string, htmlTemplate : HTMLTemplateElement, cssTemplate : HTMLTemplateElement) : WebComponent`
+### `constructor(componentName : string, html : HTMLTemplateElement|string, css : HTMLTemplateElement|string) : WebComponent`
 * `componentName : string` - The name to be used when initializing the HTML element.
-* `htmlTemplate : HTMLTemplateElement` - A template element containing the HTML content.
+* `html : HTMLTemplateElement|string` - A template element containing the HTML content. | The local URL to the html file.
-* `cssTemplate : HTMLTemplateElement` - A template element containing the CSS content.
+* `css : HTMLTemplateElement|string` - A template element containing the CSS content. | The local URL to the CSS file.

 ## Properties

 ### `componentName : string`
 The component name.
 This is what's used to initialize the element.

-### `htmlContent : string`
-A string containing the html content to be rendered.

-### `cssContent : string`
-A string containing the css content to be rendered.

 ## Methods